Framework-R-D/phlex-design/doc/ch_conceptual_design/algorithms.rst

 - a *value* of type :cpp:`T`, or
 - a :cpp:`std::unique_ptr<T>`, where the created object is non-null.

+For Python, this means that an algorithm should not retain any external hard references to a returned object.

 The following types (or their equivalents) are forbidden as created data-product types because they do not imply unambiguous ownership: